Why Training More Often Isn’t Always Better?

 Overtraining vs Progress: The Hidden Trade‑Off

-It's similar to charging your cell phone; it won't fully charge if you only leave it plugged in for 5 minutes.
-Training too often and muscles won't fully recover without the appropriate amount of rest.
-The increased chance of injury is a concern because tissues and joints are pushed too far without enough time for repair, thus it can become the equivalent of exercising in the "zone of diminishing returns."
+It's similar to charging your phone — it won't fully charge if you only leave it plugged in for 5 minutes.
+Training too often means muscles won't fully recover without appropriate rest.
+The increased chance of injury is a real concern, as tissues and joints are pushed too far without enough time for repair.

-Many athletes may push themselves to ignore these warnings and feel they'll reach the top through pure diligence, only to find themselves trapped in a cycle of despair as their progress fails to materialize.
+Many athletes push themselves to ignore these warnings, only to find themselves trapped in a cycle of despair as their progress fails to materialise.

 Also Read: Is Creatine Suitable For Beginners?